 Laney College Biology Collective Code of Conduct

-To strive for equality, our department runs by Consensus Structure with feedback from everyone.
-Click here for our Consensus Structure 2019 and Meeting Schedule
+To strive for equity, our department runs by Consensus Structure with feedback from everyone.
+Click here for our BIOL consensus structure 10.2021

 - Consider the impact of our actions/words